TylerMclaughlin/computational-harmony/notes.md

 For the <b>full</b> jazz scale network of the 57 unique scales, the number of edges

 ![](https://latex.codecogs.com/svg.latex?E&space;=&space;\frac&space;{57&space;*&space;57&space;-&space;57}{2}&space;=&space;1596)

+Using the theorem above, the lower bound for the genus of our graph is <b>238.5</b>

 Old calculation to get R data-table length:
 e =  (57 * 57  - 2 - 4) / 2 - 57.